Yiyuanzmeijia/wushangshu-decision-engine/README.md

 - Map uncertainty into structured dimensions
 - Expand decision space (36 → 216 → 1296)
-- Converge multiple paths into one decision
+- Converge multiple possibilities into a single decision

 ---